Online scams may offer employment or ask you to do certain tasks as bait in order to steal money or your identity.

 - Order placement: You place orders

-- Check printing: Someone asks you to print checks and overnight
+- Check printing: Someone asks you to print checks and overnight the checks

 - Check cashing - You are depositing checks